MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

   - Deploy the required applications,
   - Dump the flash memory of the device using a probe to get the firmware with pre-installed applications.

-These applications are loaded during system boot and are subject to the typical application lifecycle management.
+These preinstalled applications are loaded during system boot and are subject to the typical application lifecycle management.

 Memory Layout
 -------------

 RAM and ROM memory layout considerations are critical aspects that must be defined during the firmware build process, specifically within the kernel and BSP (Board Support Package) configuration.
-These configurations directly impact system performance, application execution capabilities, and overall resource utilization.
+These configurations directly impact system performance, application execution capabilities, and overall resources utilization.

 Proper memory layout planning requires careful analysis of both static and dynamic memory requirements across the entire system.